huggingface/blog/scalable-data-inspection.md

 With Spotlight you can create **interactive visualizations** and leverage data enrichments to **identify critical clusters** in your Huggingface datasets.
 In this blog, we have seen both an audio ML and a computer vision example.

-You can also use Spotlight directly on your NLP, audio, CV or multimodal dataset:
+You can use Spotlight directly to explore and curate your NLP, audio, CV or multimodal dataset:

 - Install Spotlight: *pip install renumics-spotlight*
 - Check out the [documentation](https://renumics.com/docs) or open an issue on [Github](https://github.com/Renumics/spotlight)